 Field Value and Requirements Version V3 (2) Serial Number Serial number shall be a unique positive integer with a minimum of 64 bits of entropy generated by a CSPRNG.
 Serial number shall not exceed 20 bytes in length.
-Issuer Signature Algorithm sha256 WithRSAEncryption {1 2 840 113549 1 1 11}

-Field Value and Requirements Issuer Distinguished Name Distinguished Name of the Issuing CA for the OCSP responder certificate Validity Period Encoded as UTCTime for dates through 2049 and GeneralizedTime for dates thereafter No longer than 45 days from date of issue.
-Unique X.500 CA DN as specified in Section 7.1.4 of this CP.
+Issuer Signature Algorithm sha256 WithRSAEncryption {1 2 840 113549 1 1 11} Issuer Distinguished Name Distinguished Name of the Issuing CA for the OCSP responder certificate Validity Period Encoded as UTCTime for dates through 2049 and GeneralizedTime for dates thereafter Unique X.500 CA DN as specified in Section 7.1.4 of this CP.
 The commonName (CN) shall include an indicator of the certificate subject as an OCSP Responder.
 Subject Distinguished Name Organization Name (required) and shall contain U.S. Government (o=U.S. Government) Country (required) and shall be c=US Each X.500 DN is a printableString where possible and contains a single attribute type and attribute value tuple.
-Example: cn=OCSP Signing Certificate 1, o=U.S. Government, c=US Subject Public Key Information rsaEncryption {1 2 840 113549 1 1 1} For RSA, parameters field is populated with NULL.
+Example: cn=OCSP Signing Certificate 1, o=U.S. Government, c=US rsaEncryption {1 2 840 113549 1 1 1} Subject Public Key Information For RSA, parameters field is populated with NULL.
 For RSA public keys, modulus shall be 2048, 3072, or 4096 bits.
-Public exponent e shall be an odd positive integer such that $2^{16+1} < =e < 2^{256-1}$.
+Public exponent e shall be an odd positive integer such that $2^16+1 < e < 2^256-1$.
 Issuer Signature sha256 WithRSAEncryption {1 2 840 113549 1 1 11}